 Layout: traditional double diamond, strictly aligned.

-Kong: segment of King Kong song played when kong committed.
+Kong: segment of King Kong song played when kong

 Passing turn: not permitted—shot must be taken.